 Indian jewelry ranges from necklaces, bracelets, and rings to anklets, nose rings, and bangles, to name a few.
 The traditional Indian jewelry comes in many types based on the region, and most Indian women wear some sort of jewelry daily.

-You will be able to buy Indian jewelry in most parts of the country, and each region will have its distinct style of jewelry.
+You will be able to buy Indian jewelry in most parts of the country in the local markets, and each region will have its distinct style of jewelry.
 It is often uniquely designed with intricate patterns, gemstones, and carvings.

 You can get some excellent silver jewelry in Jaipur, like nose rings, bracelets, and bangles.
 Jharkhand is famous for its tribal jewelry, lesser known and quite inexpensive.